epersonate/documentation/docs/front-end-widget.md

 If you are using cookies to authenticate to your back-end, you are done!

-When an admin starts an impersonation, the EPersonate widget adds a `x-epersonate` cookie to your domain.
+When an admin starts an impersonation, the ePersonate widget adds a `x-epersonate` cookie to your domain.

 ## Using Session